blmhemu/ROS-Speech-Control/README.md

 ***Note: The android device and the robots's processor must be on the same network.***

 ## Install Instructions
-Install [ROSJAVA](https://github.com/rosjava), Import the project in Android Studio.
+Install [ROSJAVA](https://github.com/rosjava) and Import the project in Android Studio.

+__If you need more help regarding this project, raise an issue.__